ESQVR/FMDatasport/README.md

-# Demo Implementation using SamplePlayer
+# Demo Implementation using `SamplePlayer`

-See example below for a simple implementation that will output to console 1 second of selected data from a recorded sample file: `lib/data/samples/sample_data`
+See example below for a demo implementation that will output to console 1 second of selected data from a recorded sample file: `lib/data/samples/sample_data`

 ### [Demo Script (click here)](lib/data/samples/demo.rb)